khoaaminh1/web-application-programing/README.md

 2. Enter the folder for each lab and follow the instructions in the respective README.md or code comments.
 3. All code is well-structured for easy understanding and quick experimentation.

-## Highlight

-This repository reflects my learning journey—starting from the basics of web programming to building full-featured, interactive, and database-driven web apps.

 ---